ForsbergPyschometrics/D3mirt/cran-comments.md

 Notes:
 - doc size is large because the package contains many examples and the output is highly grachical
+- A multitude of examples are necessary because the method is fairly unknown to the community
-- Non-standard files are files connected to an article submitted to Journal of Open Source software nd they are not included in the R-package
+- Non-standard files are files connected to an article submitted to Journal of Open Source software and they are not included when building the R-package

 Package Revisions:
 - New workflow integration which only requires the user to state what model identification items should be used by D3mirt()